 "They came here in bad faith, acting only to protect their interests and those of the polluting industries that caused the climate emergency," he said in a statement.
 "As fires rage and cyclones intensify, rich countries have folded their arms, refusing to offer the new systems and money so urgently needed to help countries forced to pick up the pieces after disasters."

 Creating an artificially scarce commodity

-China accounts for 29 percent of global greenhouse gas emissions, followed by the United States with 16 percent, India with 7 percent, Russia with 5 percent and Japan with 4 percent, according to data and analysis by the Union of Concerned Scientists.
+China accounts for 29% of global greenhouse gas emissions, followed by the United States with 16%, India with 7%t, Russia with 5% and Japan with 4%, according to data and analysis by the Union of Concerned Scientists.

 The caps are split into allowances and distributed by governments to companies.
 These can be bought and sold on the carbon marketplace.
 As a cap declines over time, industries are supposed to have a growing incentive to use energy more cleanly and efficiently.

 European nations generally agreed it was better to have no deal on global carbon markets than to adopt a new and ineffective system that undercuts the regional carbon trading apparatus already in place."No deal is definitely better than the bad deal proposed," said British politician Claire Perry O’Neill, a Conservative Party former U.K. energy minister who is slated to chair the next climate summit in Glasgow.
 "We will pull no punches next year in getting clarity and certainty for natural carbon markets, and will work with everyone including the private sector for clear rules and transparent measurement."